dymmond/esmerald/docs/application/settings.md

 **All the custom settings should be inherited from the `EsmeraldAPISettings`**.

-Let's assume we have three environment for one application: `production`, `testing`, `development` and a base settings file that contains common settings across the three environments.
+Let's assume we have three environments for one application: `production`, `testing`, `development` and a base settings file that contains common settings across the three environments.

 === "Base"